 The Rhodesian Ridgeback is a tale of two different personalities.
 Behind closed doors, he is a super sweet and affectionate dog.
 But in public, he is protective and hard as nails.
 This breed is notorious for not tolerating any threats to its owners.
-In fact, he will protect his family with his life.
-In Africa where he’s from, he is known as the Lion Dog.
-Because yes, he literally fights lions if his family is in danger.
-Impressive!
+He will protect his family with his life.
+In Africa, where he’s from, he is known as the Lion Dog.
+Because, yes, he literally fights lions if his family is in danger.
+Impressive.

-Ridgebacks make fantastic family dogs, but, you need to be the right family fit.
-Here in this Rhodesian Ridgeback breed guide, we will run you through all of the Ridgeback facts, traits, and much more.
-Let’s jump straight in to see if you and the Lion Dog could be a match made in canine heaven!
+Ridgebacks make fantastic family dogs, but you must be the right family fit.
+In our breed guide, we will run you through the Rhodesian Ridgeback’s characteristics, facts, traits, and much more.
+Let’s jump straight in to see if you and the Lion Dog could be a match made in canine heaven.

 The Rhodesian Ridgeback is a canine creation of Africa, namely the Zimbabwe territory.
 Previously known as Rhodesia, hence his name.
 In the late 19th century, a big-game hunter named Cornelius van Rooyen chose two ridged Greyhounds to join his pack of lion dogs.
-He realized that the ridged offspring were fantastic at confronting and warding off the big game to protect his master and land.
-As well as distracting them while on the hunt, allowing his master to successfully take a shot.
+He realized the ridged offspring were fantastic at confronting and warding off the big game to protect his master and land.
+He also distracted them while hunting, allowing his master to take a shot successfully.

 It is believed that in addition to his Greyhound relatives, he is also made up of the native ridged Khoikhoi dog, terriers, and the Great Dane.
-It is the native Khoikhoi blood that gave them the know-how in handling big predators of Africa.
-And not just lions, baboons and leopards too.
+It is the native Khoikhoi blood that gave them the know-how to handle big predators of Africa.
+And not just lions, baboons, and leopards, too.
 It also gave this breed resiliency against pests and local diseases.
-And as if that wasn’t enough, he was also capable of hunting smaller game to provide a meal for his master and pack.
-Antelope is a favorite of his!
+And as if that wasn’t enough, he could also hunt smaller game to provide a meal for his master and pack.
+Antelope is a favorite of his.

 The Rhodesian Ridgeback made his way to America in 1911.
 But it wasn’t until after the World Wars that large numbers of the breed were imported.
 He was accepted into the American Kennel Club (AKC) in 1955.
 He now finds himself in the top 50 dog breeds in America.
-Celebrities such as Patrick Swayze and Blake Griffin have fallen under his African charm.
-The Ridgeback makes a great colleague of choice for cowboys and families with young children alike.
+Celebrities Like Patrick Swayze and Blake Griffin have fallen under his African charm.
+The Ridgeback is a great colleague for cowboys and families with young children alike.

-The Rhodesian Ridgeback is a naturally protective dog.
+Many people ask, are Rhodesian Ridgebacks aggressive?
+They are not usually over-aggressive but are a naturally protective dog breed.
 He is very aloof with anyone outside of his family unit.
-So don’t expect him to welcome strangers and visitors in with open arms.
+So don’t expect him to welcome strangers and visitors with open paws.
 He will stand by his master with suspicious eyes.
-Don’t be fooled by over-friendly Ridgeback pups because they start off overly friendly and curious.
+Don’t be fooled by over-friendly Ridgeback pups because they start overly friendly and curious.
 But when maturity hits, expect him to become all serious and protective.

 His protective nature and ability to take down a lion and go off to hunt for his master (not with) means that he is an independent thinker.
 He also has a dominant personality that requires an even more dominant master.
-Meek and mild owners, or those looking for a first-time dog, should stick well clear of this dog.
-He needs leadership, otherwise, he becomes unruly, obnoxious, and unmanageable.
+Meek and mild owners, or those looking for a first-time dog, should steer clear of this dog.
+He needs leadership.
+Otherwise, he becomes unruly, obnoxious, and unmanageable.

-But if you can tame the beast in him, he makes an incredible companion.
+But if you can tame the beast, he makes an incredible companion.
 And there isn’t anything in the world that he wouldn’t do for you.
 He is loyal and craves his master’s companionship.
-Under his tough exterior is a sweet and gentle soul who doesn’t like to be left alone.
-It’s not because he’s scared, it’s because he doesn’t know whether you are safe or not.
+Under his tough exterior is a sweet, gentle soul who doesn’t like to be left alone.
+It’s not because he’s scared.
+It’s because he doesn’t know whether you are safe or not.
 In this sense, he is needy, and this isn’t everyone’s canine cup of tea.

-His need to be around people and protective nature makes him the best canine sibling for small children that you could ask for.
-When he’s not patrolling the gate, you’ll probably find him chilling next to the kids.
+His need to be around people and protective nature makes him the best canine sibling for small children you could ask for.
+You’ll probably find him chilling beside the kids when he is not patrolling the fence.
 Like all dogs, you need to supervise them around kids, but he is very gentle and kind with them.
 And when it comes to playtime, he will match their strength and play fair.
-He loves everyone in the family, but he has a soft spot for the young ones.
+He loves everyone in the family but has a soft spot for the young ones.

 Size & Appearance

-The Rhodesian Ridgeback is a large-sized dog.
-Female Ridgebacks will typically weigh around 70 pounds, and males will weigh approximately 85 pounds.
-They measure between 24 and 27 inches tall, from paw to the withers, also known as the shoulder.
-He is substantially built, powerful, and athletic looking.
+The Rhodesian Ridgeback size is impressive.
+These are large-sized dogs.
+Female Ridgebacks typically weigh around 70 pounds, and males weigh approximately 85 pounds.
+They measure between 24 and 27 inches tall, from the paw to the withers, also known as the shoulder.
+He is substantially built, powerful, and athletic-looking.
 But leggy and streamlined for speed and agility.
 These traits combined make him the ultimate big-game hunting machine.

-His breed standard states that he is an almost perfectly symmetrical canine that looks similar to the Vizsla breed.
-He has large ears set high on his head and hang down to his jawline with rounded tips.
+His breed standard states that he is an almost perfectly symmetrical canine that resembles the Vizsla breed.
+He has large ears set high on his head and hangs down to his jawline with rounded tips.
 His neck is relatively long, and he carries his head with pride.
 His eyes are round, and they sparkle with expression and intelligence.
 He has webbed feet, which helped him to walk along the sand dunes in his native lands.